-People often ask me how to buy a home in the United States.
-The simple answer: you need cash.
+People often ask how to buy a home in the United States.
+The simple answer, you need cash.
 Cash is legal tender and if you do not have a ton of that like me then you need less cash and some form of credit.
-Your credit can be good or bad and in the same way your loan will be cheap or expensive, that is one downside to being a borrower.
+Your credit can be good or bad and in the same way your loan will be cheap or expensive, that's the downside to being a borrower.
 Historically you want to put 20% down but today some loans will go down to 15% or even 10% without having to pay principal mortgage insurance.
-PMI is a waste of money in my opinion if you do not have 15% or 10% down then it is unlikely you should be that leveraged.
-I say that becausee there is alot of unexpected cost with owning a home.
+There is a lot of unexpected cost with owning a home.
 I am going to assume you live with your parents or you are renting and that you have already explored the options of rent vs. owning.
 A primary residence or your the first home is usually the hardest but it does get easier.
-It get easier because owning your own property lets you accumulate equity as long as prices inflate and you can then use that equity as colateral to buy more homes.
+It get easier because owning your own property lets you accumulate equity as long as prices inflate and you can then use that equity as collateral to buy more homes.